 As we near the Ascension and thus Pentecost and the arrival of the Holy Ghost, we ask for God’s “holy inspiration we may think those things that are good”, that is to say help from the Holy Ghost so we might direct our souls to the things we cannot see as good without His Help.
-Once we see them, we need His “merciful guiding may perform the same…”.
-After all, what good is it to know what we should do, if we won’t, can’t or don’t do it?
+Then once we can see the things as good, we will still need His Help to guide us to act on those things.

-That brings us right to Saint James’ point, we gain our salvation through the freely given gift of Grace by our Lord Jesus Christ.
-Once given, it must be accepted.
-If we truly accept the gift, it will be evident in our actions.
-Our actions should reflect that we are a hearer and a doer of the Word, and not just a hearer only.
-To truly a believer requires that we make that belief known in our lives through action.
+James makes the point we gain our salvation through the freely given gift of Grace by our Lord Jesus Christ.
+It is on us to accept the gift of Grace.
+If we truly accept the gift, we must of consequence act upon the Word.
+Then once we have accepted the gift, our actions will naturally reflect that we are a hearer and a doer of the Word, and not just a hearer only.
+It is easier to be a hearer of the Word, it is harder to be a doer.
+To truly be a believer requires that we make that belief known in our lives through action.
 If you are going to be a Christian, the key is right there – BE.
 Being requires action, not just diction.
-Many can talk the talk, but will they walk the walk too?
+Many can talk the talk, but will they walk the walk, too?
 Being a Christian requires doing both, which may be very difficult sometimes, but it must be done.
-It is the only way we will have salvation, through Christ, but yet we must be with Him, by acting for Him.
-If you are going to be a Christian, what you say is of no import compared to what you DO.
-Do your actions reflect God’s image or that of the other guy?
-Who do you put first?
-Pretty basic questions that often we don’t like the answer to.
-But they must be answered nevertheless, all the same.
+It is the only way we will have salvation through Christ, but yet we must be with Him, by acting for Him.

-We must align our lives to be able to show people we do follow Christ.
-There are too many people who claim to be Christians, who are clearly not, because their lives do not reflect their stated belief.
-We must not let this happen.
-We must show the truth of John 14:6 “I am the Way, the Truth, and the Life: no man cometh unto the Father, but by me.”
+If our stated belief has any meaning, we have to align our lives with that of the Word.
+For without aligning our lives to the Word via action, our stated belief is meaningless.
+The meaning of our belief comes when we act upon that belief for God.
+In this world there are many Christians who are not truly Christian because they do not act upon their claimed belief.
+To the world, through our actions, we must show the truth of John 14:6, “I am the Way, the Truth, and the Life: no man cometh unto the Father, but by me.”
 To show this truth we have to live that truth through our actions.
-It is not just enough to say we know the Word of God, if we truly know the Word of God, we will act upon that Word of God and serve Him in this life.
+It is not just enough to say we know the Word of God, if we truly know the Word of God, we must act upon that Word of God and serve Him in this life.

-We find a lot of help in John’s words, he give us insight into things that none of the other disciples do.
+John’s writings provide a lot of valuable theological knowledge and comfort.
+He gives us an insight into things that none of the other disciples have given us.
 We need help.
 We pray for help.
 Pray for help that we might act, and that is how we keep on the straight, narrow and uphill path.
 So, what about prayer?
 Let’s start with to whom do we pray?

-Jesus is pretty clear.
-Don’t pray to Him, pray to God.
-Feel free to use His Name.
-Pray to God in His Name.
-In effect, we are CC’ing (Carbon Copying, to use an archaic term which as transitioned to an electronic mail (email) term) Jesus in our prayers.
-We are not to put Him in the To: line, but the CC line.
-Not addressing Him directly, but to address God directly with Jesus copied, as it were.
-He tells us God loves us because we love Jesus.
-But, pray to God.
-I think that not many people have ever understood this part of scripture, as I have heard people pray to Jesus when he is not the correct person to address your prayers to.
-He specifically tells us to direct the prayers to His Father, who can better help us.
+Jesus is pretty clear we are not to pray to Him; we are to pray to God.
+He instructs us to pray to God in His Name.
+He tells us God loves us because we love Jesus; but, pray to God.
+I think that there are not many people have ever understood this part of scripture, as I have heard people pray to Jesus when he is not the correct person to address your prayers to.
+He specifically tells us to direct the prayers to His Father who will help us.

 So, pray to God, ask for what you want in Jesus’ Name.
 He always listens and He always delivers.
-The problem for us is that what He delivers is what we need, not necessarily what we want.
+The problem for us is He delivers what we need, not necessarily what we want.
 Our wants and our needs are oft different, in fact they are seldom the same.
-But we should want what we need, and God will help us understand that, if we be a doer and a hearer of His Word.
-He will always give us what we need, but will we listen to what He wants us to do?
+But we should want what we need, and God will help us understand that, if we be a doer and just a hearer of His Word.
+He will always give us what we need; but will we listen to what He wants us to do?